 The engagement reflection points help us critically think about our audiences’ experience – from the environment that we invite them into, to the feelings and emotions they will take from our experiences.

 These key points can easily be applied to any STEM engagement experience:

-Use visual and verbal language that acknowledges diversity and is sensitive to differences to help everyone feel that they can do and be part of STEM.
+Use visual and verbal language that acknowledges diversity and is sensitive to differences to help everyone feel that they can do and be a part of STEM.

-Help everybody to feel welcome and confident to take part in your experiences.
+How can you ensure that everyone feels welcome and confident to take part in your experiences?

-Help people to recognise that they have and use a wide range of STEM skills.
+Help people to recognise that they already have and use a wide range of STEM skills in their everyday lives.

-Spark discussion and encourage people to think and talk about the experiences they have had with you and about STEM in their lives.
+Spark discussion and encourage people to think and talk about the STEM in their lives.

-Provide ways to help people to continue making STEM connections after your experience.
+Provide ways to help people to continue making STEM connections in their everyday lives

-Broaden the perception of who does and uses STEM in their work and in everyday life.
+Show diverse examples of the people who use and benefit from STEM in their work and everyday lives.

-Value and build on people’s existing STEM knowledge and experience.
+Value and build on people’s existing STEM knowledge and experiences.

-Help people to feel that STEM is something they can do.
+Help people to feel that science and maths is something they can do.